 “Blessing the Rich, Damning the Poor, and Forgetting the Social: Divine Apologetics for Class Inequality and the Study of Religion in a Neoliberal Age.”
 In Religion, Equalities, and Inequalities, edited by Dawn Llewellyn and Sonya Sharma.
 New York: Routledge, 2016.
 15-25.

 “Class as a Force of Habit: The Social World Embodied in Scholarship.”
-In Working in Class: Recognizing How Social Class Shapes Our Academic Work, edited by Alison L. Hurst and Sandi Kawecka Nenga.
+In Working in Class: Recognizing How Social Class Shapes Our Academic Work, edited by Allison L. Hurst and Sandi Kawecka Nenga.
 New York: Rowman and Littlefield, 2016.
 13-22.

 American Possessions: Fighting Demons in the Contemporary United States.
 New York: Oxford University Press, 2015.